Fall Decor in 2025: What's Hot and What's Not

 Kelley Busbice

-8/25/20254 min read
+8/26/20254 min read

 As the leaves turn and the air crisps, fall decor invites warmth and coziness into our homes, transforming spaces into havens of seasonal charm.
 In 2025, fall decorating trends blend nostalgia with modern sustainability, emphasizing rich textures, earthy tones, and personalized touches that evoke the harvest season without excess.
-Whether you're updating a cozy living room or sprucing up an outdoor patio, this 1200-word article covers what's hot and what's not in fall decor, where and what to decorate, and specific item recommendations with estimated costs based on current market averages from retailers like Amazon, Target, and HomeGoods.
+Whether you're updating a cozy living room or sprucing up an outdoor patio, this article covers what's hot and what's not in fall decor, where and what to decorate, and specific item recommendations with estimated costs based on current market averages from retailers like Amazon, Target, and HomeGoods.
 By incorporating these ideas, you can create a welcoming autumn atmosphere that feels fresh and intentional, perfect for gatherings or quiet evenings.

 On the flip side, what's not trending includes the "clean girl" aesthetic of neutral grays, white shiplap, and minimalist neutrals, which are giving way to more elaborated, information-rich designs.
 Overly kitschy or plastic-heavy decor, like excessive orange pumpkins or generic fall signs, feels outdated—opt for heirloom or artisanal alternatives instead.
 Bright, neon accents and stark minimalism are out, replaced by warm, opulent layers that prioritize comfort and storytelling.
 The focus is on quality over quantity, with sustainable, thrifted items trumping mass-produced novelties.